Jewish chief dismayed by Muslim reaction to Hamas attack – DW – 10/20/2023

 Crackdown on antisemitism welcomed

-Schuster welcomed the clampdown. adding that, "When anti-Semitic slogans are shouted right when Israel's right to exist is questioned, there must be no turning a blind eye, there must be a crackdown," he said.
+Schuster welcomed the clampdown, adding, "When antisemitic slogans are shouted right when Israel's right to exist is questioned, there must be no turning a blind eye.
+There must be a crackdown," he said.

-Although little damage was caused, the attempted arson attack provoked outrage across the country.
+Although little damage was caused, the attempted arson attack provoked outrage nationwide.

 On Thursday, German Chancellor Olaf Scholz told parliament that the country must not look the other way in the face of rising hatred towards Jewish people.

-Center-right opposition leader Friedrich Merz, meanwhile, said he expects "a tough crackdown by police and the judiciary" against certain protesters to show that "hatred of Jews and violent hostility against Israel must have no place in our country."
+Meanwhile, center-right opposition leader Friedrich Merz said he expects "a tough crackdown by police and the judiciary" against certain protesters to show that "hatred of Jews and violent hostility against Israel must have no place in our country."

-Merz also warned of the possibility of an "openly erupting conflict" in European countries as a result of the war in Gaza.
+Merz also warned of the possibility of an "openly erupting conflict" in European countries due to the war in Gaza.

 With material from DPA news agency